wso2/docs-choreo-dev/en/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 The backend JWT contains claims transferred between the parties, such as the user and the backend.
 A claim can be metadata of the request or data about the user.
 A set of claims is called a dialect, for example, `http://wso2.org/claims`.

-For each API request, a digitally signed JWT is carried to the backend service in the following format to ensure that the authenticity of the claims is verified:
+For each API request, a digitally signed JWT is carried to the backend service in the following format to ensure that the authenticity of the claims list is verified:

 `{token header}.{claims list}.{signature}`